Seo, H., R. Murtugudde, M. Jochum and A. J. Miller, 2008:

 Modeling of mesoscale coupled ocean-atmosphere interaction and its feedback to ocean in the western Arabian Sea.

 Abstract.
-The observations of the western Arabian Sea in the recent decade have revealed the rich filamentary eddy structure in the ocean with a large horizontal SST gradient in response to the southwest monsoon winds.
-This summertime oceanic condition triggers the intense mesoscale coupled interaction, whose overall influence on the regional ocean remains uncertain.
-In this study, a high-resolution regional coupled model is employed to explore this feedback effect on to the long-term dynamical and thermodynamical structure of the ocean.
+Observations of the western Arabian Sea over the last decade have revealed a rich filamentary eddy structure, with large horizontal SST gradients in the ocean, developing in response to the southwest monsoon winds.
+This summertime oceanic condition triggers an intense mesoscale coupled interaction, whose overall influence on the longer-term properties of this ocean remains uncertain.
+In this study, a high-resolution regional coupled model is employed to explore this feedback effect on the long-term dynamical and thermodynamical structure of the ocean.

-The observed relationship between the near-surface winds and mesoscale SSTs generate the Ekman pumping velocities on the scales of cold filaments, whose magnitude is order of 1 m/day both in the model and observations.
-This additional Ekman velocity made possible by the wind-eddy interaction accounts for approximately 10-20% of the oceanic vertical velocity in the western Arabian Sea.
-This implies that nonlinear Ekman pumping arising from the mesoscale coupled feedback makes a nontrivial contribution to the vertical structure of the upper ocean and the evolution of the mesoscale eddies.
+The observed relationship between the near-surface winds and mesoscale SSTs generate Ekman pumping velocities at the scale of the cold filaments, whose magnitude is the order of 1 m/day in both the model and observations.
+This additional Ekman-driven velocity, induced by the wind-eddy interaction, accounts for approximately 10-20% of oceanic vertical velocity of the cold filaments.
+This implies that Ekman pumping arising from the mesoscale coupled feedback makes a nontrivial contribution to the vertical structure of the upper ocean and the evolution of mesoscale eddies, with obvious implications for marine ecosystem and biogeochemical variability.

-Furthermore, mesoscale SST features enhance the latent heat flux input to the ocean.
-The long-term latent heat flux change due to the eddies in the model is estimated approximately 10-15 W/m2 over the cold filaments, which is consistent with the previously reported estimates based on the short-term in situ measurement.
-Given the shoaled mixed layer, this additional surface heat flux warms the cold filament at the rate of 0.3-0.4C/month for a single season with a strong eddy activity, and 0.1-0.2C/month in a 12-year mean.
-This long-term mixed layer heating by the surface flux is approximately +-10% compared to the lateral surface heat flux by the eddies, yet it can be comparable to the vertical heat flux, rendering overall low-frequency modulation of SST possible.
-Potential dynamic and thermodynamic impacts of this observed air-sea interaction on the monsoons and regional climate are yet to be quantified given the strong correlation between the Findlater Jet and the Indian summer monsoons.
+Furthermore, SST features associated with cold filaments substantially reduce the latent heat loss.
+The long-term latent heat flux change due to eddies in the model is approximately 10-15 W/m2 over the cold filaments, which is consistent with previous estimates based on short-term in situ measurements.
+Given the shallow mixed layer, this additional surface heat flux warms the cold filament at the rate of 0.3-0.4C/month over a season with strong eddy activity, and 0.1-0.2C/month over the 12-year mean, rendering overall low-frequency modulation of SST feasible.
+This long-term mixed layer heating by the surface flux is approximately +-10% of the lateral heat flux by the eddies, yet it can be comparable to the vertical heat flux.
+Potential dynamic and thermodynamic impacts of this observed air-sea interaction on the monsoons and regional climate are yet to be quantified given the strong correlation between the Somalia upwelling SST and the Indian summer monsoons.